superzjn/ansible-ubuntu/README.md

 Then you need to customize the playbook `ansible-desktop.yml` (or create a new one) to suit your needs.
 Every roles are disabled by default.

-Run `ansible-playbook ansible-desktop.yml --ask-become-pass` and enter your sudo password to run the playbook
+Run `sudo ansible-playbook ansible-desktop.yml --ask-become-pass` and enter your sudo password to run the playbook

 ## Roles included